Make Informed Decisions with the Marketing Research Process

 2. Develop a research plan

-Next, begin developing your research approach.
+Next, begin outlining your research approach.
 Develop a hypothesis, and then determine how you will conduct research.
 There are many ways to gather data, including surveys and focus groups, so it’s important to choose a method that will give you the information you need from the people you care about.

 3. Collect data